 The City of Alexandria, LA - ATRANS) will take reasonable steps to ensure that persons with Limited English Proficiency (LEP) have meaningful access and an equal opportunity to participate in our services, activities, programs and other benefits.
 The policy of ATRANS is to ensure meaningful communication with LEP individuals.
 The policy also provides for communication of information contained in all transit plans, schedules, policies, changes to service, changes to fare, public notices, and any other documents made available to the public.
-All interpreters, translators and other aids needed to comply with this policy are without cost to the person.
+All interpreters, translators and other aids needed to comply with this policy shall be provided without cost to the person being served, and all individuals will be informed of the availability of such assistance free of charge.